 Schedule an Eye Exam

-If you have diabetes, it’s important to have regular comprehensive dilated eye exams so that any problems can be detected early and treated accordingly.
+If you have diabetes, it’s important to have regular eye exams so that any problems can be detected early and treated accordingly.
 Treatment for diabetic eye disease can help slow its progression and prevent vision loss.
-So don’t wait—schedule an appointment at Primary Eye Care Associates of Arlington and South Main today!
+So don’t wait—schedule an appointment at Primary Eye Care of Arlington and South Main today!